LAStools/LAStools/bin/lasvalidate_README.txt

 cd bin
 E:\software\LAStools\bin>lasvalidate -h
 This is version 200104 of the LAS validator.
-Please contact me at 'martin.isenburg@rapidlasso.com' if you disagree with validation reports, want additional checks, or find bugs as the software is still under development.
+Please contact me at 'info@rapidlasso.de' if you disagree with validation reports, want additional checks, or find bugs as the software is still under development.
 Your feedback will help to finish it sooner.